python/cpython/Android/README.rst

 - ``ANDROID_API``, the target API level for the cross-compilation.
 This is also the API level of the emulator AVD [2]_.
 The default value is 24.
 - ``ANDROID_ARCH``, the target architecture for the cross-compilation.
 This is also the architecture of the AVD.
-It may be arm, armv7, arm64, x86 or x86_64.
+It may be armv7, arm64, x86 or x86_64.
+See `ABI Management`_ for the corresponding ABIs.
 The default value is x86_64.

 The ``WITH_LIBRARIES`` variable is a comma separated list of the external libraries that are linked with extension modules when the build is done with the